This job is sometimes referred to by alternative titles

 - excellent driving skills

-- knowledge of the geographic area they work in
+- knowledge of the geographical area they work in

 - the ability to use technical equipment such as cardiac defibrillators